top of page

 Contamination is one of the leading causes of premature wheel bearing failure.

-• Water, dirt and debris can enter the bearing
+• Water, dirt, and debris can enter the bearing.

-• Damages rolling elements and races
+• This damages rolling elements and races.

-• Causes noise, vibration and rapid wear
+• It causes noise, vibration, and rapid wear.

 Once contamination occurs, failure can happen quickly if not addressed.